 This seal functions via radial compression.
 The elastomeric lip is manufactured with an inner diameter slightly smaller than the shaft diameter.
 When installed, the rubber stretches to fit, creating a tight band of pressure.

-• The Pumping Action: High-quality seals, like our TC Oil Seal, feature a hydrodynamic aid (a wavy pattern) on the lip that actively pumps leaking oil back into the sump.
+- The Pumping Action: High-quality seals, like our TC oil seals, feature a hydrodynamic pumping action—a wavy pattern on the lip that actively pumps escaping oil back into the sump.

 2. The “Controlled Leakage” Method: Compression Packing